-T3.1 Every student wishing to bring a vehicle on to the University campus or park it thereon, must apply for a valid parking registration disc issued by the University under Rule T4 below and if such application is successful, must affix such disc to the front right hand side of the windscreen of a vehicle which is a motor car, or to some clearly visible part of any vehicle which is not a motor car.

-Any student who, having been refused a parking registration disc, considers that valid reasons exist why such disc should be granted may appeal to the Executive Director: Properties and Services.
-The student must state in his or her notice of appeal what the grounds of his or her appeal are.
+T3.1 Every student wishing to bring a vehicle on to the University campus or park it thereon, must apply for a valid parking registration disc issued by the University under Rule T4 below and if such application is successful, must affix such disc to the front right hand side of the windscreen of a vehicle which is a motor car, or to some clearly visible part of any vehicle which is not a motor car. display of discs Т3.2 Any student who, having been refused a parking registration disc, considers that valid reasons exist why such disc should be granted may appeal to the Executive Director: Properties and Services.
+The student must state in his or her notice of appeal what the grounds of his or appeal against refusal of disc